 Of course, using creative technology needn't be a serious pursuit.
 It need only be engaging and fun.
 If you happen to end up with the next Mozart or Picasso, that's a bonus.

-For more information on technology, art and stimulating creative kids, check out the links on the next page.
+For more information on technology, art and stimulating creative kids, check out the links below.

 More Great Links